Saturday, December 12, 2020 – 1 pm-3 pm PST

 Cat Brooks is a momma, actress, activist, advocate, poet, and performer.
 She serves as the Executive Director of the Justice Teams Network, a network of grassroots activists providing rapid response and healing justice in response to all forms of state violence across California.
 She is the co-founder of the Anti Police-Terror Project (APTP) whose mission, through a pioneering First Responder process, is to rapidly respond to and ultimately eradicate state violence in communities of color.

-Talila A. Lewis aka TL (no gender pronouns) – Speaker
+Talila A. Lewis aka TL (no gender pronouns) – Panelist

 Talila A. Lewis (aka TL) is a community lawyer, consultant, educator, organizer and artist.
 TL has been at the cutting edge of critically intersectional thought, education, organizing, advocacy and litigation that highlights and addresses the nexus between race, class, disability, other marginalized identities, and structural inequity for over a decade.
 TL currently serves as a consultant on various topics including racial, economic, gender, and disability justice and as an expert on cases involving deaf/disabled people.